 University Professorship is the Highest Faculty Distinction at Carnegie Mellon

-PITTSBURGH- Mathematical Sciences Professor Steven E. Shreve, is one of four professors to received the elite distinction of University Professor, the highest academic accolade a faculty member can achieve at Carnegie Mellon.
+PITTSBURGH- Mathematical Sciences Professor Steven E. Shreve is one of four professors to receive the elite distinction of University Professor, the highest academic accolade a faculty member can achieve at Carnegie Mellon.
 The rank of University Professor recognizes a faculty member for representing the intellectual leadership of Carnegie Mellon through their expertise and accomplishments in their respective fields of study.

 Along with Shreve, Carnegie Mellon University President Jared L. Cohon, Thomas Lord Professor of Economics Dennis Epple and D.O.
 Hebb Professor of Psychology Marcel Just were named to the 2013 Class of University Professors.

 Shreve, the Orion Hoch Professor of Mathematical Sciences, has been a member of the Carnegie Mellon faculty since 1980.

 Working with students and colleagues, including Dietrich College of Humanities and Social Sciences Dean John Lehoczky, Shreve has played a key role in laying the foundations for the modern mathematical theory of optimal portfolio construction in the presence of market uncertainty, work that has built on that of Nobel Laureate Robert Merton.
 He has become internationally recognized for this and his other work in mathematics applied to finance, including the development of models for pricing exotic derivative securities and convertible bonds.